Did you know that 81% of consumers need to trust a brand to consider buying from them?

 Having a solid brand strategy is the core of every good company.

-But remember, it’s not just the logo, the colors, and the packaging design that count as branding; it’s so much more.
+But remember, itโ€™s not just the logo, the colors, and the packaging design that count as branding; itโ€™s so much more.

 Branding is everything related to your company.
 From how you talk on social media to what font you use on your website.
+This also includes your website, so if you’re planning on making a new website or if you plan on updating your website, this blog post is for you.

-In this article, we’ll go over what a brand strategy is, why you should care about it, and how to make one for your own business.
+In this article, weโ€™ll go over what a brand strategy is, why you should care about it, and how to make one for your own business.

 Want to work on your brand strategy but lack the time?
 We can help.